Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 The terms "client" and "server" are always describing a relationship.
 One machine can be a client in one relationship, and then a server in another relationship.

-In fact, your own computer may act as _both_ the client and the server as we begin testing our end-points in future assignments!
+In fact, your own computer may act as _both_ the client and the server when we begin testing our end-points in future assignments!
 Look forward to diving into this in the future!

 ### !end-callout